 Cenotes (pronounced say-NO-tay) are natural sinkholes that have formed over millions of years.
 Used by the ancient Mayans for ceremonies and a source of fresh water, tourists to Mexico visit cenotes as a place to swim and relax.

 There are over 300 cenotes in Mexico’s Riviera Maya, and they’re all quite different from one another.
 There are completely underground cenotes, semi-open cenotes, open cenotes, and cavernous cenotes.
 It’s possible to go snorkeling and even diving at some of them.
 The water is crystal clear and you’ll feel like you’ve been transported to a mystical place.
 A trip to each cenote is a unique journey like no other.
 This is one of the very few places in the world to experience cenotes, and it’s one of the best things to do in Riviera Maya.

 Spend at least a day in the city of Playa del Carmen if you can!
 It’s tempting to stay at the resort for the entire trip.
 However, I recommend wandering around town on your trip to the Mayan Riviera Mexico.
 If you’re looking for what to do in Riviera Maya, simply go for a walk around Playa del Carmen.

 During one day in Playa del Carmen, you can cover a lot of ground: walk around the popular 5th Avenue, enjoy the beach, take a sailboat tour, experience the nightlife, and have a meal at amazing restaurants.
-Here are 10 reasons to visit Playa del Carmen.
+Here are the best things to do in Playa del Carmen.
 We spent four days in Playa and didn’t want to leave!